rails/rails/guides/source/action_controller_overview.md

 It is possible to reset the entire session with [`reset_session`][].
 It is recommended to use `reset_session` after logging in to avoid session fixation attacks.
 Please refer to the [Security Guide](https://edgeguides.rubyonrails.org/security.html#session-fixation-countermeasures) for details.

 NOTE: Sessions are lazily loaded.
 If you don't access sessions in your action's code, they will not be loaded.
-Hence, you will never need to disable sessions, just not accessing them will do the job.
+Hence, you will never need to disable sessions - not accessing them will do the job.

 [`reset_session`]: https://api.rubyonrails.org/classes/ActionController/Metal.html#method-i-reset_session

 ### The Flash

 The [flash](https://api.rubyonrails.org/classes/ActionDispatch/Flash.html)
-provides a way to pass temporary data between actions.
+provides a way to pass temporary data between controller actions.
 Anything you place in the flash will be available to the very next action and then cleared.
 The flash is typically used for setting messages (e.g. notices and alerts) in a controller action before redirecting to an action that displays the message to the user.